 Your dog is clinically deceased within a couple of minutes of the anesthesia solution being given.
 During this time there may be nerve and muscle twitching, vocalizations, urination, defecation, and open eyelids.
 It may be traumatic for a dog owner to see last breaths.
 As scary as that sounds, you need to know that your dog is unconscious and unaware of all of these actions.
 What is most important for you is to know is that the dog does not feel any pain.

 Although the vast majority of dogs euthanasia procedures are calm and pain-free, there are certain situations where your pet’s last moments might not be perfectly peaceful.
 The following situations are very rare, but you should know about them and understand clearly why they happen.

-Many pets are agitated when they visit their vet.
-Even dogs that are heavily wounded or in terminal stages of diseases seem to pick up the smell when entering the vet clinic and make associations with previously uncomfortable situations.
+Many pets are agitated when they are treated by a vet.
+Even dogs that are heavily wounded or in terminal stages of diseases might make associations with previously uncomfortable situations.
 These animals suddenly start moving, howling and make it difficult for the vet to find a vein and give the solution.
 Once the veterinarian manages to give a shot, these pets fall into sleep peacefully.
-This behavior has nothing to do with the dog feeling pain during the procedure but rather what they associated with the vet clinic, like a person associates discomfort with their dentist.
+This behavior has nothing to do with the dog feeling pain during the procedure but rather what they associated with vets, like a person associates discomfort with their dentist.
 From that perspective, having a home visit vet may be a perfect solution to ensuring your dog has a calm and peaceful end.